c20mp/DataAnalyzerProject/README.md

 3. NCAA Men's basketball championship tournament results since 1985
 4. All of Trump's tweets.

-Answer an interesting question about it.
-Eg.
+Then use it to answer one of these questions:

 1. I have $50,000 dollars to invest in a Disney film.
-Which kind of film do I have the best chances of making my money back?
+Which kind of film gives me best chances of making my money back?

 2. I want to investigate if drug lobbies effect legislation around health care.
-Which lobbies should I target first?
+Which lobbies are the most likely to effect the law?

 3. I have $500 to bet on next year's NCAA basketball tournament.
-Which team should I bet on?
-Does the ranking of the team help predict who will win?
+I will more money the lower the winner was ranked coming into the tournament.
+How should I pick a team?

 4. What's on Trump's mind?
-Of 5 or 6 categories - for example: Obama, Trump Tower, Trump Golf, Iran, Health care, and Ivanka - which does he tweet most about?
-Or, how often does he tweet a year?
-A day?
+(In other words, out of 5 or 6 categories - let's say, Obama, Trump Tower, Trump Golf, Iran, Health care, and Ivanka - what does he tweet about the most?)

 ## Setup
 1. Clone this project.
 (In Eclipse, Control-click anywhere in the Package Explorer > Import... > Git > Projects from git > paste this URI https://github.com/daltonschool/DataAnalyzerProject.git > click Next until Finish)